Build and manage assessments in Compliance Manager

 What causes an update

 An assessment update occurs when there are underlying template changes that impact scoring.
 Changes may involve adjusting control mapping or other guidance based on regulatory changes or product changes.
-Assessment updates can originate from your organization (such as when a custom template is modified) as well as from Microsoft.
+Assessment updates can originate from your organization as well as from Microsoft.

 If Microsoft updates a Compliance Manager template that you extended, your assessment will inherit those updates once you accept them.
 Your assessment will retain the additional attributes you applied to the assessment when you extended it.